-It is essential to consider whether the added minerals remain in the water column and impact the growth of the vital primary producers in the food web.
+- 735 It is essential to consider whether the added minerals remain in the water column and impact the growth of the vital primary producers in the food web.
 Another important consideration is whether adding alkaline minerals impacts the local communities in the treated area and leads to any changes.
-Moreover, a possible change in the local communities might see the appearance of organisms that release other greenhouse gases, potentially offsetting the sequestration achieved through the treatment.

-Careful considerations have to be undertaken in order to ensure safe minimum standards.
-One important aspect is that field applications cannot exceed environmental quality standards (EQSs; European Commission, 2017).
-EQSs define the threshold concentration of potentially harmful toxic metals, like nickel and chromium.
+Moreover, a possible change in the local communities might see the appearance of organisms that release other greenhouse gasses, potentially offsetting the sequestration achieved through the treatment. - 740 Careful considerations have to be undertaken in order to ensure safe-minimum standards.
+One important aspect is that field applications cannot exceed environmental quality standards (EQS, (European Commission, 2017)).
+EQS defines the threshold concentration of potentially harmful toxic metals, like nickel and chromium.
 The impact of minerals enriched in those trace metals on biodiversity and ecosystem function is difficult to study, as minerals are not necessarily homogeneous and contain similar trace metal concentrations.
-Trace metal concentrations, however, may limit the amount of mineral addition, especially of olivine-rich rocks, that can be deployed in marine habitats (e.g., Flipkens et al., 2021).
-The potential difficulty arising from introducing toxic compounds would vary strongly depending on the respective ecosystem's tolerance to those compounds.
-Coastal environments can have limitations, especially with regard to sediments, which already have a (natural) background in trace metals and accumulate trace metals over time (see Sect.
-6.2).
-Furthermore, seawater pH should be kept within a natural seawater range (pH \leq 8.2; Pedersen and Hansen, 2003).
-Even though phytoplankton can be adapted to a wide range of pH, the growth rates of a majority of species can be influenced significantly (Hinga, 2002; Penman and Rooney, 2019).
-In addition, a pH >9.5 can promote the precipitation of aragonite, as well as brucite together with phosphorus and silicate (Hartmann et al., 2023).
-On the other hand, depending on the deployed material, specific plankton groups might benefit from, for example, iron additions (Boyd et al., 2000).

-To scrutinize the effect of OAE as a tool to mitigate climate change, it is necessary to also investigate the impact of mineral addition, pH, and alkalinity changes on non-CO2 greenhouse gas production.
-Two important greenhouse gases are methane and nitrous oxide, with warming potentials of approximately 70 and 300 times that of CO2, respectively (Bange, 2006a).
-While the ocean is a minor source of methane to the atmosphere, it contributes about one-third of nitrous oxide emissions to the atmosphere (Bange, 2006), making it critical to understand any potential impacts of OAE on its formation.
-N2O is chiefly produced biologically, with the microbes producing it known to be sensitive to changes in pH (Thomsen et al., 1994; Seeländer, 2023); however, so far, the few available studies indicate a reduction in N_2O production if pH and alkalinity are increased.
+Trace metal concentrations, however, may limit the amount of mineral addition, especially 745 of olivine-rich rocks that can be deployed in marine habitats (e.g., Flipkens et al. (2021)).
+The potential difficulty arising from introducing toxic compounds is likely less pronounced in open ocean environments due to export and rapid dilution.
+Coastal environments can\ have limitations, especially with regard to sediments, which already have a (natural) background in trace metals and accumulate trace metals over time (see chapter 3.6.2).
+Furthermore, seawater pH should be kept within a natural seawater range (pH<9; Pedersen and Hansen, 2003).
+Even though phytoplankton can be adapted to a wide range of pH, the 750 growth rates of a majority of species can be influenced significantly (Hinga, 2002, Penman & Rooney, 2019).
+In addition, a pH > 9.5 can promote the precipitation of aragonite, as well as brucite together with phosphorus and silicate (Hartmann et al., 2023).
+On the other hand, depending on the deployed material, specific plankton groups might benefit from, for example, iron additions (Boyd & al., 2000). - 755 To scrutinize the effect of OAE as a tool to mitigate climate change, it is necessary to also investigate the impact of mineral addition, pH and alkalinity changes on non- CO2 greenhouse gas production.
+Two important greenhouse gasses are methane and nitrous oxide, with warming potentials of approximately 70 and 300 times that of CO2, respectively (Bange, 2006).
+While the ocean is a minor source of methane to the atmosphere, it contributes about one third of nitrous oxide emissions to the atmosphere (Bange, 2006), making it critical to understand any potential impacts of OAE on its formation.
+N2O is chiefly produced biologically, with the microbes producing it known to be sensitive to changes in pH (Thomsen et al., 1994, Seeländer, 2023), however, so far, the few available studies indicate a reduction in N2O production if pH and alkalinity are increased.

-When considering the technical challenges within the pelagic environment for OAE, one of the primary considerations is how to effectively measure the CO2 offsets generated from techniques that utilize the pelagic environment; therefore a standardization of MRV (measurement, reporting, and verification) is a necessity to secure procedures that ensure the accuracy and precision of measurements (see also Ho et al., 2023, this Guide).
-Within that, a reliable and wellestablished analysis technique for determining relevant parameters (e.g., alkalinity) is required to ensure the accuracy and comparability of data.
-Ecosystem diversity in pelagic environments will vary according to the location because of the biological, chemical, and physical parameters due to, for example, ocean currents, temperatures, and wind.
-Therefore, considerations from many disciplines are essential to explore the complexity.
+When considering the technical challenges within the pelagic environment for OAE, one of the primary considerations is how to effectively measure the CO2 offsets generated from techniques that utilize the pelagic environment, therefore a standardization of MRV (measurement, reporting, and verification) is a necessity to secure procedures that ensure the accuracy and precision of measurements (see also Ho et al., 2023, this Guide).
+Within that, a reliable and well-established analysis technique for determining relevant parameters (e.g., alkalinity) is required to ensure the accuracy and comparability of data.

+Ecosystem diversity in pelagic environments will vary according to the location because of the biological, chemical and physical parameters, due to for example ocean currents, temperatures, wind etc. Therefore, considerations from many disciplines are essential to explore the complexity.